anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter03.rst

    with 2 controllers the OpenStack services would be impacted as quorum cannot be gained with a single controller node.
-It is also possible to use more than 3 controller nodes and co-locate one with each compute AZ allowing lower-risk maintenance but care must be taken to avoid split brain.
+It is also possible to use more than 3 controller nodes and co-locate one with each compute AZ allowing lower-risk maintenance, but care must be taken to avoid split brain.
 -  The distributed network fabric must support L2 for the OpenStack control plane VIPs.